FAQ

 In this section you will find instructions and answers to frequently asked questions by the users of this service.

-No, the server automatically masks your IP to other users.
-If you do a
+No, the server uses a cloaking system to hide your real IP address from other users.
+If you perform a

 /whois

-To see a list of all public channels, type
+To view a list of all public IRC channels, type

 /list